tajul-islam-refath/nodets_prisma/Readme.md

-# REST API WITH TYPESCRIPT
+# PRACTICE PROJECT WITH TYPESCRIPT AND PRISMA ORM

-## Todo List

-### Top Feature

-- User Registration
-- User Login
-- User Profile Read
-- User Profile Update